Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Contains methods annotated with Room Database annotations to perform CRUD operations on `FileEntity`
+- **CRUD Operations**: Contains methods annotated with Room Database annotations to perform Create, Read, Update, and Delete operations on `FileEntity`.
+- **Query Execution**: Executes SQL queries to retrieve and manipulate file data stored in the Room database.

 ### FileEntity